Frequently Asked Questions

 Even when critical alerts are eventually addressed, the lag in response caused by fatigue can allow threats to escalate.

 A malware alert buried under false positives might take hours or days to investigate.
 That delay can turn a containable incident into a full-blown compromise.
-Alert fatigue inflates both mean time to detect (MTTD) and mean time to respond (MTTR)
+Alert fatigue inflates both mean time to detect (MTTD) and mean time to remediate (MTTR)

 Higher Likelihood of Breaches